LadySaedie/ladysaedie.github.io/_posts/2018-03-18-heroic-steps.md

 I stopped.
 Just.
 Unnoticed by him.

-And I watched this thin, unched-over, be-sticked cardigan of a man shuffle and slipper along.
+And I watched this thin, be-sticked cardigan of a man shuffle and slipper along.

 He was ill, gravely.
 A dead man huffing; yet, with each and every step of his enfeebled gait he moved with grit and guts.
 A survivng soldier.